sk-zk/lookaround-map/README.md

-**lookaround-map** is an Apple Look Around viewer running in the browser.
+**lookaround-map** is a bootleg Apple Look Around viewer running in the browser.

 Live at [lookmap.eu.pythonanywhere.com](https://lookmap.eu.pythonanywhere.com)!